 Imagine something more disgusting than a cockroach.
 You can’t, can you?
 These trespassing insects abound throughout the United States and almost every continent, where they spread a host of diseases and allergens while ruining any improperly sealed food.
 For the sake of your family’s health and your own peace of mind, it’s essential to take proactive steps against a cockroach infestation by ridding your home of the bugs whenever they appear.
 Senske offers comprehensive cockroach control services throughout the West.
-From Boise to Spokane to Las Vegas to Salt Lake City, we keep all homes cockroach-free.
+From Boise to Spokane to Salt Lake City, we keep all homes cockroach-free.

 Managing Cockroach Infestations

 To keep your home consistently free of cockroaches, you need a comprehensive plan to keep them out.
 This plan should consist of:

 - Preventive Measures- As with any other type of pest, it’s better to prevent a cockroach infestation from ever happening than to end one that is already underway.
 As a committed homeowner, you need to eliminate any features that attract these pests.
 Start by storing all food and drinks either in the fridge or in sealed containers, and cleaning up any crumbs that fall on your floor or countertops.
 Also make sure each section of your home is completely dry, as excessive moisture attracts cockroaches, particularly if that moisture is in wooden floors, walls, and furniture.

 - Regular Inspections- Even after you’ve done everything you can to limit the likelihood of a cockroach infestation, these bugs can still make it into your home.
 When this happens, your best bet is to catch them early and get rid of them as quickly as possible.
 You should carry out regular inspections of each corner of your home, with a particular focus on basements, secluded areas, and areas near pipes and other sources of moisture.
 This way, if cockroaches do get in, you can kill them before they spread and multiply.